 - Copyright in your contribution will remain with you and this permission is not exclusive, so you can continue to use the material in any way including allowing others to use it.

-- Please do not endanger yourself or others, take any unnecessary risks or break any laws when creating content you may share with European Medical Group Ltd
+- Please do not endanger yourself or others, take any unnecessary risks or break any laws when creating content you may share with European Medical Group Ltd trading as EMJ

 The Website Communities